openstack/neutron-lib/doc/source/devref/callbacks.rst

 described herein.

-The event payloads are defined in ``neutron_lib.callbacks.events`` and define a set of set of payload objects based on consumption pattern.
+The event payloads are defined in ``neutron_lib.callbacks.events`` and define a set of payload objects based on consumption pattern.
 The following event objects are defined today:

 - ``EventPayload``: Base object for all other payloads and define the common set